-- Take full PrepTests.
-Some students study LSAT concepts but avoid practice tests.
-The LSAT is not merely a test of concepts, so even if you are comfortable with any given Logic Game, Reading Comprehension passage, or Logical Reasoning stimulus in isolation, you should still be taking practice tests and practice sections, to develop proper pacing and build the endurance you'll need to optimize your performance on test day.
+Some students solely study LSAT concepts and avoid practice tests, but the LSAT is not merely a test of concepts.
+Even if you are completely comfortable with certain concepts in isolation, you still need to develop proper full-test pacing and endurance.

-Before moving on from a question in your review, ask yourself whether you would get such a question correct if you were to encounter it again.
+Before moving on from a question in your review, ask yourself: would you get a similar question correct if you encountered it again?
 If the answer is “Yes,” that should be very reassuring, because the LSAT has many, many recurring themes.
 If the answer is “No,” come visit our LSAT Forum, where students, instructors, and course developers (even our company’s founder, Dave Killoran!) regularly respond to questions about specific LSATs as well as more general inquiries about the test and how to best prepare.
-For a much more expansive discussion focused entirely on optimizing your PrepTest review, you should check out this recent post from Dave as well!
+For a much more expansive discussion focused entirely on optimizing your test review, you should check out this recent post from Dave as well!